etraveli/javascript-style-guide/react/README.md

     ```

 ## Methods
-  - Do not methods use arrow functions
+  - Do not bind methods, use arrow functions
+  > Why?
+Less lines of codes and follow our convention with arrow functions.

     ```jsx
     // bad